 Farha

-For Palestinians, May 15th is the anniversary of the Nakba ("the Catastrophe"), in which Israeli forces invaded and seized Palestinian lands in 1948, killing or displacing residents numbering in the hundreds of thousands and causing a mass exodus of Palestinians into neighboring countries.
+For Palestinians, May 15th is the anniversary of the Nakba ("the Catastrophe"), the day Israeli forces seized Palestinian lands in 1948, killing or displacing residents numbering in the hundreds of thousands and causing a mass exodus of Palestinians into neighboring countries.
 Farha is one girl's experience of that day.
 It localizes a tragedy of such magnitude to a single perspective.
 Director Darin J. Sallam's grandparents were living witnesses to that event, and Farha is based on their accounts and the accounts of other survivors who were forced to flee that fateful day in May.

 D: Darin J. Sallam, Jordan, 2022, 1h32m